wp-plugins/spider-faq/readme.txt

 -	PHP 5.x
 -	MySQL 5.x

-1.2 Perform a new installation.
+1.2 Perform a new installation of Spider FAQ.

 1. Log in to the administrator panel to install the Spider FAQ.
 2. Go to Plugins Add > New > Upload to install the Spider FAQ.
 3. Click **Choose file** and select the [Spider FAQ](http://wordpress.org/extend/plugins/spider-faq/) zip file to install the Spider FAQ.
 4. Click the **Install Now** button to install the Spider FAQ.
 5. Click the **Activate Plugin** to activate the Spider FAQ.
-6. If the installation succeeded you will see the message in the picture.
+6. If the installation of Spider FAQ succeeded you will see the message in the picture.
 If any problem occurs, please contact us info@web-dorado.com and we will try to help you with the issues with the Spider FAQ.

 == Spider FAQ Step by step guide Step 2 ==